Datasilk/Core/README.md

 }
 ```

 In the example above, a user tries to access the URL `http://localhost:7770/`, which (by default) will render the contents of the `MyProject.Controllers.Home` class.
-This class loads `/Views/Home/home.html` into a `View` object and replaces the `{{title}}` & `{{description}}` variables located within the `home.html` file with the text, "Welcome!" & "I like to write software".
+This class loads `/Views/Home/home.html` into a `View` object and replaces the `{{title}}` & `{{description}}` variables located within the `home.html` file with the text, "Hello" & "I like to write software".
 Then, the page returns the contents of `view.Render()`.

 #### Controller Hierarchy
-You could create controllers that inherit other controllers, then `return base.Render(view.Render())` to create a cascade.
+You could create controllers that inherit other controllers, then `return base.Render(view.Render())` to create a cascade of controller rendering.
 This would be useful to have a base controller that renders the header & footer of a web page, while all other controllers render the body.

 **/Views/Shared/layout.html**
 ```